kukuu/integration/devOps-practices-fostering-quality.md

-# DevOps practices, continuous improvement &  Technologies for Automated Tests
+# DevOps practices, continuous improvement, Automated Tests and IaC
 DevOps practices that foster continuous improvement focus on creating a culture of:

 i.
 Ongoing feedback